Solutions

 Time and Area Closures

 When whales and sea turtles are present in larger numbers, fishery managers can temporarily close areas to conventional crab fishing for a specific length of time to decrease the risk of entanglement.
-These areas can then be reopened to fishing once whales and sea turtles leave the area.
+These areas are then reopened to fishing once whales and sea turtles leave the area.
 These time and area closures can be informed by a number of approaches.

 Regular surveys of fishing areas using boats or airplanes can assess the overlap of fishing gear and wildlife.
 Dungeness crab gear visible from the air can be plotted using GPS to highlight places and depths where pots are most abundant.
 In 2016, Oceana partnered with NOAA scientists and LightHawk—a nonprofit organization that coordinates flights to collect data in support of conservation efforts—to conduct the first aerial survey to quantify number and locations of crab pots.
 The California Department of Fish and Wildlife now conducts its own aerial surveys.